 Any outfall with no potential for illicit discharge is considered an Excluded outfall and does not need to be considered as a part of the IDDE Plan.
 This category includes outfalls leading to roadway drainage in undeveloped areas, athletic field drainage, undeveloped green space or parking without services, or alignments through undeveloped land.
-Westport has 87 Excluded outfalls; in general, Westport's Excluded outfalls discharge to undeveloped green space.
-All MS4 outfalls are included in this IDDE Program.
+Westport has 66 Excluded outfalls; in general, Westport's Excluded outfalls discharge to undeveloped green space.